 How to Endorse a Product or Service Without Breaking the Rules

-Honesty and clarity are crucial
+Honesty and clarity are crucial.

-If you’re endorsing something, it’s crucial that you’re as upfront as possible.
+When you endorse something, it’s crucial to be as upfront as possible.
 It’s easy to accidentally deceive a patient about the relative benefits of items you sell in your clinic.
-You purchase foam rollers for $20 and sell them for $30.
-Rather than purchasing a foam roller at Target, your patient assumes yours is of a medical grade and is the “best” for them, so they buy it from you.
+Say, for example, you purchase foam rollers for $20 and sell them for $30.
+Rather than purchasing a foam roller at Target, your patient assumes yours is of a medical grade and is the “best” for them.
+As a result, they buy it from you.

-Social media endorsements are still endorsements
+Social media endorsements are still endorsements.

-These rules apply regardless of the degree or quantity of compensation that you receive in exchange for your endorsement and referrals.
+These rules apply whether you receive large or small or one-time vs. ongoing compensation in exchange for your endorsement and referrals.
 The FTC’s rules apply any time that, when you refer a product, you also receive something in return.
-And if you receive an incentive that has no cash value?
+But what if you receive an incentive that has no cash value?
 According to the FTC, “Even an incentive with no financial value might affect the credibility of an endorsement and would need to be disclosed.”

 A few tips for how to make endorsement disclosures:

-- A hyperlink simply titled “Disclaimer” or “Legal Info” after an endorsement on your social media page or blog, linking the reader to a page of your website describing the endorsement details is insufficient to meet the FTC’s requirements.
+- A hyperlink simply titled “disclaimer” or “legal info” after an endorsement on your social media page or blog, linking the reader to a page of your website describing the endorsement details is insufficient to meet the FTC’s requirements.

-- Tweets that endorse a product or service are likely sufficient to meet the FTC’s requirements if they include either sponsored, promoted, promotion, or paid ad.
-Starting the tweet with Ad: or #ad is also likely sufficient.
+- Tweets that endorse a product or service are likely sufficient to meet the FTC’s requirements if they include either “sponsored,” “promoted,” “promotion,” or “paid ad.”
+Starting the tweet with “Ad:” or “#ad” is also likely sufficient.

 Practical tips for the healthcare provider: